 9 – Looking up Laughing

-Playful guitar riffs and fast paced drums take over in “Looking up Laughing”.
+Playful guitar riffs and fast-paced drums take over in “Looking up Laughing”.
 This is the type of song that won’t give the listeners a breather as the tempo is, at all times, fast.

 The verses are lively, changing from bass-driven sections to speedy, guitar-driven ones.
-This duality makes the verses intense, intensity that the chorus capitalizes in.
+This duality makes the verses intense, the intensity that the chorus capitalizes in.
 For that part, drums go crazy, bringing to the spotlight a massive bass drum – snare combo that sounds insanely well.